Ever wonder exactly how much kinetic energy is released by an arrow, based on its initial speed and distance traveled? Let’s find out.

 Here are some interesting things to note, based on the kinetic energy chart at the top of this page:

-This is a good rough rule to remember in case you need to do some quick on-the-spot kinetic energy calculations in the field.
-Please keep in mind that this approach will only give you close estimates, and that it becomes a less accurate the further out we go (I wouldn’t suggest using it for anything beyond 70 yards, which is far beyond what you’ll be hunting from anyway).
+This is a good rough rule to remember in case you need to do some quick, on-the-spot kinetic energy calculations in the field.
+Please keep in mind that this approach will only give you close estimates, and that it becomes less accurate the further out we go (I wouldn’t suggest using it for anything beyond 70 yards, which is far beyond what you’ll be hunting from anyway).

 #2: Even a 50 FPS speed difference alters kinetic energy significantly.
-If you use the chart above to compare kinetic energy between a 350 FPS and a 300 FPS crossbow, you’ll notice that the first one delivers significantly more KE at 50 yards, than the second crossbow does at even 10 yards!
+If you use the chart above to compare kinetic energy between a 350 FPS and a 300 FPS crossbow, you’ll notice that the first one delivers significantly more KE at 50 yards than the second crossbow does at 10 yards!
 That’s a massive difference in a hunting scenario.

-Hopefully you find the above charts and information useful in determining what crossbow to buy and how kinetic energy changes based on arrow weight and speed.
+Hopefully, you find the above charts and information useful in determining what crossbow to buy and how kinetic energy changes based on arrow weight and speed.